 According to Slick, there were always people who misinterpreted this song, despite her best efforts to get the lyrics across.
 In the book Anatomy of a Song, published in 2016, she said: "I always felt like a good-looking schoolteacher singing 'White Rabbit.'
 I'd sing the words slowly and precisely, so the people who needed to hear them wouldn't miss the point.
 But they did.
 To this day, I don't think most people realize the song was aimed at parents who drank and told their kids not to do drugs.
 I felt they were full of s--t, but to write a good song, you need a few more words than that."

 This capped off Jefferson Airplane's set at Woodstock in 1969.
-They took the stage at 8 a.m. on the third day, following a performance by The Who that started at 3 a.m.
+They took the stage at 8 a.m. on the second day (or, depending how you look at it, third morning), following a performance by The Who that started at 5 a.m.

 According to Grace Slick's autobiography, the album name came when bandmate Marty Balin played the finished studio tapes to Jerry Garcia of The Grateful Dead, whose first reaction was, "Sounds like a surrealistic pillow."
 Slick says that she loves the fact that the phrase Surrealistic Pillow "leaves the interpretation up to the beholder.
 Asleep or awake on the pillow?
 Dreaming?
 Making love?
 The adjective 'Surrealistic' leaves the picture wide open."

 This is used in the stage production The Blue Man Group, and appears on their 2003 album The Complex.
 Music is a big part of the show, which features three blue guys engaging the audience with a combination of comedy, percussion, and sloppy stunts.
 They got a lot of attention when they were used in ads for Intel.

 Grace Slick wrote this song on an old upright piano she bought for $80.
 Some of the keys in the upper register were missing, but she didn't use those anyway.